reruo321/Kotlin_Practice/Unit-02-Class-Object/README.md

             field = value
     }

 Instead of directly calling it, we can use backing field for this property.
-It is provided by Kotlin automatically, and we can reference it through *field* keyword.
+It is provided by Kotlin automatically, so we can reference it through *field* keyword.